vivocha/bot-sdk/README.md

 - if your bot is built through the **IBM Watson Assistant** platform, and you're using the built-in Vivocha Watson integration, then set the transfer property directly as a context variable in the dialog node which ends the conversation and a transfer is required;

-- if the bot is developed through the **Dialogflow platform**, and you're using the built-in Vivocha Dialogflow integration, then set the transfer property in the `parameters` property of a returned context (i.e., using a Firebase Cloud Functions-based fulfillment);
+- if the bot is developed through the **Dialogflow platform**, and you're using the built-in Vivocha Dialogflow integration, then set the transfer property in the `parameters` property of a returned context (i.e., using a Firebase Cloud Functions-based fulfillment or using the *Action and parameters* section in the Dialogflow console);

 - if the bot is written using **Wit.ai** and the module provided by this SDK, just return the transfer property in the BotResponse `data` field (see `examples/dummy-bot(.ts | .js)` code for the `transfer` case).